A Real Estate Timeline For Transactions: How To Manage All Your Critical Transaction Dates

 Real estate transaction milestones and key dates are two distinct requirements.
 Both are important and must be managed precisely from contract to closing.

 Each real estate transaction milestone is a completed step that signifies a new stage of the deal.
+For example, the sales, contract, and closing process are each stage or milestone in the overall transaction.

 In other words, a milestone is met once the required steps have been completed on or before the key date.

-Real Estate Transaction Timeline Template
+A Real Estate Transaction Timeline Template

 Stage one: Sales

-For the buyer, this involves house hunting, finding the right property, and making an offer.
+For the buyer, this stage involves house hunting, finding the right property, and making an offer.
 For the seller, it’s about listing their property and considering offers.

 Seller